Installing Plex Server on R4S: Notes

 --restart unless-stopped \

-Detailed operational tutorials can also be found at linuxserver/plex.
-Adjust settings according to your specific requirements.
+lscr.io/linuxserver/plex:latestThe specific tutorial can also be found at linuxserver/plex.
+Just adjust it according to your own situation.

-This means that when first accessing the Plex application interface, you might encounter a "Server not found" issue because remote access has not been enabled.
-You can use the following two methods to solve this:
+This means that when entering the Plex application interface for the first time, you may encounter a “server not found” issue because remote access has not been enabled.
+In this case, you can use the following two methods to solve it:

-You need to open the PowerShell tool on your local computer, and then run the command above to forward the remote server's Plex port (default 32400) to a port on your local computer (e.g., 8888).
-After successful port forwarding, you can access localhost:8888/web in your local computer's browser to open the Plex application interface.
+You need to open the PowerShell tool on your local computer, then run the command above to forward the Plex port of the remote server (default is 32400) to a port on your local computer (for example, 8888).
+After the port forwarding succeeds, you can access localhost:8888/web in your local computer’s browser to open the Plex application interface.

 Solution